anudeepND/pihole-unbound/README.md

 ```
 The first query may be quite slow, but subsequent queries, also to other domains under the same TLD, should be fairly quick.

+**Important steps:**

+In order to experience high speed and low latency DNS resolution, you need to make some changes to your Pi-hole.
+These configurations are crucial because if you skip these steps you may experience very slow response times:

+1. Open the configuration file `/etc/dnsmasq.d/01-pihole.conf` and make sure that cache size is zero by setting `cache-size=0`.
+This step is important because the caching is already handled by the Unbound Please note that the changes made to this file will be overwritten once you update/modify Pi-hole.

+2. When you're using unbound you're relying on that for DNSSEC validation and caching, and pi-hole doing those same things are just going to waste time validating DNSSEC twice.
+In order to resolve this issue you need to untick the `Use DNSSEC` option in Pi-hole web interface by navigating to `Settings > DNS > Advanced DNS settings`.

 ### Test validation
 You can test DNSSEC validation using
 ```